Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION` `CHALLENGE`

-This is an endurance test: you'll lose so much damage by not being able to light the gas leaks, so you'll have to rely entirely on Soul Robber and your ability to survive against all of his attacks.
-Remember the tips presented in You're King Of Nothing!, and to use your Crystal Bottles if needed.
+You'll have to rely entirely on Soul Robber and your ability to survive against all of his attacks.
+Remember the tips presented in **You're King Of Nothing!**, and to use your Crystal Bottles if needed.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248720.png">